 Can coffee be consumed on an antifungal diet?
 Anti-fungal, or anti-candida, diets are becoming increasingly popular in the world of alternative medicine.
-Most traditional anti-candida diets restrict coffee on the basis of its caffeine content, but science is proving that coffee restriction may not be necessary for all.
+Most traditional anti-candida diets restrict coffee on the basis of its caffeine content, but some science suggests coffee restriction may not be necessary for all.

 Caffeine and Candida